 Materials

 Alginate (HF420RBS 70% guluronate, sodium salt, Mw=475 kDa) was a kind gift from FMC Biopolymers (Dramen, Norway).
-Heparin (183 USP units/mg, Mw=18 kDa), ethylenediamine (EDA, technical 75-80%), NaOH, 2-[N-morpholio] ethanesulfonic acid (MES buffer)], N-hydroxysulfosuccinimide sodium salt (sulfo-NHS), and N-(3-dimetylaminopropyl)-N’-ethylcarbodiimide hydrochloride (EDC) were purchased from Sigma-Aldrich.
+Heparin (183 USP units/mg, Mw=18 kDa), ethylenediamine (EDA, technical 75–80%), NaOH, 2-[N-morpholio] ethanesulfonic acid (MES buffer), N-hydroxysulfosuccinimide sodium salt (sulfo-NHS), and N-(3-dimetylaminopropyl)-N'-ethylcarbodiimide hydrochloride (EDC) were purchased from Sigma-Aldrich.
 The peptides G4RGDY (80–90% grade) were purchased from Bio-Sight/American Peptide Company (Vista, CA).
-Vascular Endothelial Growth Factor (VEGF) and the ABTS Enzyme-Linked Immune-Sorbent Assay (ELISA) Buffer Kit for VEGF were purchased from Peprotech Ltd.
+Vascular endothelial growth factor (VEGF) and the ABTS Enzyme-Linked Immune-Sorbent Assay (ELISA) Buffer Kit for VEGF were purchased from Peprotech Ltd.

-Synthesis polymer- heparin-peptide.
+Synthesis of polymer- heparin-peptide

-Conjugation of heparin with alginate was performed following the literature (28, 29) with some modifications.
-In order to minimize hydrolysis of EDC, the reaction was carried out in a 0.1 M buffer of 2-morpholinoethane sulfonic acid (MES buffer).
-Firstly, heparin sodium salt and sodium alginate (1:500 mg/mg heparin:polymer) were dissolved in an MES buffer at a concentration of alginate 10 mg ml−1 with overnight stirring at room temperature.
-Then the carboxylic acid groups of alginate and heparin were activated using EDC and NHS (molEDC: molNHS = 0.6:1).
+Conjugation of heparin with alginate was performed following the literature28-29 with some modifications.
+To minimize hydrolysis of EDC, the reaction was carried out in a 0.1 M buffer of 2-morpholinoethane sulfonic acid (MES buffer).
+First, heparin sodium salt and sodium alginate (1:500 mg/mg heparin:polymer) were dissolved in an MES buffer at a concentration of alginate 10 mg ml−1 with overnight stirring at room temperature.
+Then, the carboxylic acid groups of alginate and heparin were activated using EDC and NHS (molEDC: molNHS = 0.6:1).
 After 5 min, ethylenediamine (3.1 × 10−2 M) was added to the solution under vigorous stirring at room temperature.
 After a reaction period of 4 h, the resulting polymer was dialyzed to remove excess unreacted EDC/NHS and aminated heparin molecules, using a SpectraPor dialysis membrane (3500 MWCO), against 1M NaCl for 24 h.
 The product was then frozen and lyophilized by freeze-drier for 72 h.

-Conjugation of a peptide to the alginate was performed using carbodiimide chemistry, according to Rowley et al. (12, 30) Alginate-Heparin was dissolved in the stock MES buffer (0.1 M) to give a 1% w/v aqueous solution followed by stirring for 24 h.
+Conjugation of a peptide to the alginate was performed using carbodiimide chemistry, according to Rowley et al.12,30 Alginate-heparin was dissolved in the stock MES buffer (0.1 M) to give a 1% w/v aqueous solution followed by stirring for 24 h.
 Sulfo-NHS was added in an amount that would give a ratio of sulfo-NHS:EDC of 1:2.
 The peptide was added after 5 min (1:100 mg/mg peptide:polymer), and the solution was then stirred continuously for 24 h.
 Thereafter, the solution was dialyzed against triply distilled water in 3500 MWCO dialysis tubes for 96 h and then lyophilized for 72 h.
 For analysis, the requisite amount of the dried conjugated polymer was dissolved in triply distilled water (18.2 mU/cm).

 FTIR

-For FTIR analysis, native and modified polysaccharides samples were prepared as thin films, to verify the conjugation of heparin and peptide to alginate chains.
+For FTIR analysis, native and modified polysaccharide samples were prepared as thin films to verify the conjugation of heparin and peptide to alginate chains.
 Measurements were performed in transmission mode on a Nicolet IS10 infrared spectrometer.
-The FTIR spectrum was taken in the range of 400– 4000 cm−1, by collecting and averaging 32 spectra, at a resolution of 4 cm−1 (31).
+The FTIR spectrum was taken in the range of 400– 4000 cm−1 by collecting and averaging 32 spectra at a resolution of 4 cm−1.31

 XPS

-X-ray photoelectron spectroscopy is a complementary technique yielding information about the atomic composition of a material's surface, thus it can quantify the extent of protonation of sulfate and amino groups the thorough examination of the Sulfur and Nitrogen narrow scan.
+X-ray photoelectron spectroscopy (XPS) is a complementary technique yielding information about the atomic composition of a material’s surface; thus, it can quantify the extent of protonation of sulfate and amino groups through examination of the sulfur and nitrogen narrow scan.
 XPS was performed using an ESCALAB 250.
 The Avantage data system allows processing and analysis of all types of data.

 Viscosity measurements

-Viscosities of the polysaccharide solutions was determined using a HAAKE RotoVisco 1 (Thermo Scientific), equipped with an extended temperature cell for temperature control and a stainless steel cone-and-plate (d=60 mm and θ=0.5˚).
+Viscosities of the polysaccharide solutions were determined using a HAAKE RotoVisco 1 (Thermo Scientific), equipped with an extended temperature cell for temperature control and a stainless steel cone-and-plate (d=60 mm and θ=0.5˚).
 The viscosities of the polysaccharide solutions were measured at constant room temperature (22 ± 1˚C) as a function of the shear rate in an upward sweep from 1 s-1 to 1000 s-1.

 Gel preparation